orkhanahmadov/eloquent-enum-cast/README.md

 > Note: `Orkhanahmadov\EloquentEnumCast\EnumCast` extends `MyCLabs\Enum\Enum`, you can still use any other methods and properties that it has.

-Last thing, in your Eloquent model cast attribute using your Enum class
+Finally, in your Eloquent model cast attribute using your Enum class

 ```php
 use App\Enums\Role;